starnowski/bmunit-extension/README.md

 ## How to use "utils" module

-Module "utils" contains two components:
-* Object type "com.github.starnowski.bmunit.extension.utils.BMUnitHelperWithoutRuleReference" which extends type "org.jboss.byteman.rule.helper.Helper" which doesn't require  the rule object for initialize
-* Object type "com.github.starnowski.bmunit.extension.utils.BMUnitUtils" which contains static methods.
+Module "utils" contains object type "com.github.starnowski.bmunit.extension.utils.BMUnitUtils" which contains static methods.
 Methods allows to operate on mechanism like counters, rendezvous, joins.
 Thanks to this methods you can manipulate on those objects from tests level

->Project contains few modules with [tests](#demonstrational-tests) which demonstrates how to use components BMUnitHelperWithoutRuleReference and BMUnitUtils with junit4 tests and spock framework tests:
+>Project contains few modules with [tests](#demonstrational-tests) which demonstrates how to use static methods of type BMUnitUtils with junit4 tests and spock framework tests:

 [demonstrational-tests]: #demonstrational-tests
 ## Demonstrational tests